MattheusAlves/next-level-week-4/README.md

 # Move-it

-## Project developed during the Next Level Week, event presented by Rocketseat.
+## Project developed during the Next Level Week, event promoted by Rocketseat.

-**Move-it is a pomodoro app that presents challenges at the end of each cycle**
+**Move-it is a pomodoro app that promotes challenges at the end of each cycle**

 **__Screnshots__**
 ![](/screenshots/moveit1.png?w=512)